kdaeve/slack-clone/README.md

 ## About Me & This Project

-Hi, I'm Taylor!
+Hi, I'm Yuntian!
 This project is part of my portfolio to demonstrate my full-stack development skills.
 I chose to build a Slack clone because it allows me to showcase:

 - Real-time communication features
 - Complex state management